kamzolov-opt/kamzolov-opt.github.io/content/papers/34_precondition_sarah_16/index.md

 ---
-title: 'The Power of First-Order Smooth Optimization for Black-Box Non-Smooth Problems'
+title: 'Stochastic Gradient Methods with Preconditioned Updates'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Alexander Gasnikov
-  - Anton Novitskii
-  - Vasilii Novitskii
+  - Abdurakhmon Sadiev
-  - Farshed Abdukhakimov
+  - Aleksandr Beznosikov
+  - Abdulla Jasem Almansoori
   - admin
-  - Aleksandr Beznosikov
+  - Rachael Tappenden
   - Martin Takáč
-  - Pavel Dvurechensky
-  - Bin Gu

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2022-01-28'
+date: '2022-06-01'
-doi: ''
+doi: '10.1007/s10957-023-02365-3'

 # Schedule page publish date (NOT publication's date).
 #publishDate: '2024-10-15T00:00:00Z'